YoshihiroNak/T2A2-API-Webserver-Project/README.md

 <a id="anchor4"></a>

 ## R4 - Identify and discuss the key functionalities and benefits of an ORM
 ORM stands for Object_Relational Mapping.
-It is a programing technique userd in software development that involves the conversion of data between incompatible type systems in relational databases and object-oriented programming languages The primary goal of ORM is to bridge the gap between the relatiomal model of a database and the object-oriented model used in application code.<br>
+It is a programing technique used in software development that involves the conversion of data between incompatible type systems in relational databases and object-oriented programming languages The primary goal of ORM is to bridge the gap between the relatiomal model of a database and the object-oriented model used in application code.<br>

 A key function of ORM is to facilitate the seamless interaction between an application's object-oriented code and the underlying relational database. <br>
 Here are the key functions of ORM:<br>